QuantEcon/Bookshelf/README.md

 ### Contributing
 Please work in branches and make PR's

+To make PR's cleaner and quicker, please merge the master branch into your branch (not the other way around!!!), then test to make sure your code is still working as inteded.
+This way, all merge conflicts will already be resolved in the PR.

 ### Building Documentation
 * API Docs: run `npm run api-docs` to build the API documentation.
 Output will be in `/docs/`
 * Client Docs: run `npm run client-docs` to build the client documentation.
 Output will be in `/client/docs/`